efficientqa/efficientqa.github.io/index.md

 best performing systems will be checked by humans.
 The final ranking will be performed on the basis of this human eval.

-## Tutorial on Existing Baselines
+## Baseline Systems
-We have provided instructions for getting started on the NQ-open task with existing systems that either generate answers directly, from a neural network, or extract them from a corpus of text.
+We have provided a tutorial for getting started with several baseline systems that either generate answers directly, from a neural network, or extract them from a corpus of text.
 You can find the tutorial [here](https://efficientqa.github.io/getting_started.html).